Register for Ye Olde Commons HERE!

 Who will be there?

-Our core staff consists of Eric Love, Director, Office Manager, Eli Flinn, Safety Instructor, and Alison Love, Matron Instructor.
+At Ye Olde Commons, our staff falls in to two “camps.”
+Our core staff consists of Eric Love and Eli Flinn.
 You can find out more about our core staff members HERE.
+They run our “Monster Camp.”
+They are in charge of making the event run - they craft an engaging story, set up art installations and scenery, and direct all the NPCs that your child will interact with over the course of the camp.
+We also have “Counselor Camp,” which consists of our experienced counselors.
+They will play the game alongside the youth, supporting them and helping them with the LARP as well as their real-world needs.
 Each summer we usually take on one or two Guest Instructors to teach specific workshops that we think the youth will benefit from.
-In addition, we hire experienced and trusted counselors who have worked with the LARP Adventure Program for years to support your youth.
 We also have a number of Non-Player Characters, also known as NPCs, to help set up, clean up, and play the friendly creatures and nefarious villains that your youth will interact with within the game.

 Are adults CORI checked?